Bathroom

 The bathroom is where you're alone with yourself—steam rising, water running, the mirror fogging over.
 Some mornings it's quick, functional, barely noticed.
 Other times it's where everything makes sense.

 Restoration – Water does this naturally.
 A hot shower that loosens tight muscles.
 A bath where you can finally exhale.
-The ritual of washing your face, brushing your teeth, the small acts that signal: you're taking care of yourself.
+It might be the small acts of washing that mark the day's start: face, teeth, the look in the mirror.
 It might be eucalyptus steam clearing your head, five minutes of quiet before anyone else wakes up.
-Or it's quick and functional—in and out, water hot, done.
+Or it's quick and functional, in and out, water hot, done.
 Both restore.

 Stimulation – When you're alone, unguarded, with nothing to perform—ideas arrive.
 Not because you're trying to think, but because you've stopped trying.
 The door is locked.
 No one's watching.
 Your mind can wander without purpose, and in that wandering, it sees connections you'd miss otherwise.
 This is where solutions to problems you weren't actively working on suddenly appear, where interesting thoughts drift through and stick.
 The boundary between focused thinking and free drift blurs, and in that blur, creativity happens.